alexandreday/fast_density_clustering/README.md

 # Fast density clustering
 Python code for clustering two dimensional data using kernel density maps to construct a density graph.
 Examples for gaussian mixtures and some benchmarks are provided.
-Our algorithm solves multiscale problems (multiple variances/densities and population sizes) and works for non-convex clusters.It uses cross-validation and is regularized by two main global parameters : a neighborhood size and a noise threshold measure.
+Our algorithm solves multiscale problems (multiple variances/densities and population sizes) and works for non-convex clusters.
+It uses cross-validation and is regularized by two main global parameters : a neighborhood size and a noise threshold measure.
 The later detects spurious cluster centers while the former guarantees that only local information is used to infer cluster centers (we avoid using long distance information).

 The underlying code is based on fast KD-trees for nearest-neighbor searches O(nlog n).
 While the algorithm is well suited for small datasets with meaningful densities, it works quite well on large datasets (c.g. for N=10000, run time is a few seconds).